vannguyengd/gooddata-ui/docs/02_start__catalog_export.md

 };
 ```

-For date datasets, `catalog-export` includes one constant per attribute.
+For date datasets, `@gooddata/catalog-export` includes one constant per attribute.
 The date dimension name is the prefix of the constant name.
 Attributes with multiple display forms are generated as follows:

 ```javascript
 export const TimelineMonth = {